 The Sarawak headhunters wanted to kidnap me.
 They sought blonde babies, and I was the most beautiful baby she had ever seen.
 My mama told me this story for as long as I can remember.
 Obviously, she was seeing through mommy goggles because pictures of me at that time reveal a toddler with an alien-sized head, a non-existent nose, and a belly that matched Buddha's.
 Though headhunting rarely took place in the early 1970s and cute babies had nothing to do with their choice of head, to my mother's relief, we left Borneo when I was almost two years old . . .
 Read more

-Haunted by a mythological story about Zeus, a magic sword, and soul mates, Thair Mylopoulos-Rosten spends much of her adult life looking for her Other Half.
-At thirty-one, having recently separated from her long-time boyfriend, this Greek-American college professor decides to spend a summer in Greece.
-On a tranquil island, in solitude, she begins writing stories about her grandmother’s experiences in 1940s Egypt, her mother’s youth in 1960s Greece, and finally, her own life in contemporary America.
+Consumed by a myth about Zeus, a magic sword, and soul mates, Thair Mylopoulos-Wright spends much of her adult life searching for her Other Half.
+At thirty-one, having recently separated from her long-time boyfriend, this Greek-American professor spends a summer in Greece.
+Alone on a tranquil island, she begins writing stories about her grandmother’s experiences in 1940s Egypt, her mother’s youth in 1960s Greece, and finally, her own life in contemporary America.
 She writes about the past to make sense of her future . . .
 Read more